Time Encoding Quantization of Bandlimited and Finite-Rate-of-Innovation Signals: IF-TEM for FRI signals

+In this section, we analyze quantization strategies for classical and IF-TEM sampling schemes with FRI signals.
+We show that as the number of pulses $L$ increases for FRI signals, the dynamic range of each sample decreases.
+We, therefore, suggest increasing the resolution of the quantizer as a function of $L$.

+Similar to the case of BL signals, the sampled signal is quantized by uniform scalar quantizer with a resolution of $\log_2 K$ bits, i.e., the quantizer produce $K$ distinct output values.
+For FRI signals, given that the SoS filter is bounded, the sampler input $y(t)$ is also bounded \cite{naaman2022fri,papoulis1967limits}

-Before we proceed, note that the integrator constant $\kappa$ is a parameter of the integrator circuit, which is usually fixed.
-In practice, the threshold $\delta$, which is a parameter of the comparator, and the bias $b$ are easier to control.
-For FRI signals recovery from IF-TEM sampler, using \eqref{eq:FRI_rec}, requires a the number of samples $N\geq 2L+2$.
+For the IF-TEM sampler, we quantize the time-differences $T_n$.
+The IF-TEM step-size is given by \eqref{eq:iftem_stepsize}.
+For FRI signals recovery from IF-TEM sampler, using \eqref{eq:FRI_rec} requires a number of samples $N\geq 2L+2$.
 When increasing $L$, we can increase the bias $b$ or decrease the threshold $\delta$ to have a sufficient number of samples for recovery.
-To analyze the relation between $L$ and $\Delta_{\text{IF-TEM}}$, fixed values of $\delta$ and $\kappa$ are assumed, while $b$ can be change.
+To analyze the relation between $L$ and $\Delta_{\text{IF-TEM}}$, fixed values of $\delta$ and $\kappa$ are assumed, while $b$ changes.
 We show that by increasing $L$, the quantization step size $\Delta_{\text{IF-TEM}}$ decreases.
 We summarize this result in the following theorem.

-\begin{theorem} Consider an IF-TEM sampler followed by a K-level uniform quantizer.
-For FRI signals, the quantization step $\Delta_{\text{IF-TEM}}$ decreases as the number of input pulses $L$ increases. \end{theorem}
+\begin{theorem} For FRI signals, the quantization step $\Delta_{\text{IF-TEM}}$ decreases as the number of input pulses $L$ increases. \end{theorem}